Simulating the deposition of angular momentum by jets in common envelope evolution: The flow structure

 \subsection{The flow structure of tilted jets}

 The flow structure of the tilted jets has a much larger departure from a spherical morphology, in particular in losing the mirror symmetry about the equatorial plane.
 This is expected as in this simulation the launching of the jets does not have a mirror symmetry about the equatorial plane.
 We assume that the jets' axis has a constant direction that is maintained by a tight (inner) binary system (Fig. \ref{fig:Schamnatic}).
 Namely, the NS is a member of a tight binary system that enters the envelope of the RSG star (a triple star system; \citealt{Soker2022misalignment}).
 We launch both jets from the location of the NS that orbits the center of the RSG star, one jet in the direction of $(x,y,z)=(-1/\sqrt{2},0,1/\sqrt{2})$ and the opposite jet in the direction of $(x,y,z)=(1/\sqrt{2},0,-1/\sqrt{2})$.
 Namely, while the NS is on the half space of $x<0$ the jet that is above the equatorial plane ($z>0$) is launched towards the outer parts of the RSG envelope, while when the NS is in the half space $x>0$ the jet that is launched below the equatorial plane ($z<0$) is launched outwards in the RSG envelope.

-In Fig. \ref{fig:Dens_45deg_tilt} we present the density maps of the tilted-jets simulation at the same three times and in the same two planes as in Fig. \ref{fig:Dens_no_tilt} for the perpendicular-jets simulation.
+The highly distorted envelope requires a longer computational time.
+The simulation of the tilted jets took about ten weeks on our cluster of 280 CPU cores.